 Each year, we review some directors that present their first feature film to the world.
 And while Yamanaka Yoko is such a director, she is not unlike the others.
 She didn’t wait for her film-school to be finished before crafting her first feature film.
 In fact, she made this movie after she had lost reason to go the school.
-While making this movie might very well be the answer to the problems she was faced with, we wonder if her cinematographic solution is any good.
+In this repsect, making this movie might very have well an answer to the problems she was faced with.

 After sharing a walk around the neighbourhood of the school with Aomi (Hiroyo Oshita) – a soccer player and Radiohead fan, Amiko (Aira Sunohara) falls in love.
 But while she has feelings for him, she keeps them to herself.

 One day, Aomi runs away to Tokyo.
 After hearing the rumor that he lives together with his girlfriend, Amiko suddenly decides to find him and ask him to explain himself.